Luzkan/smells/content/smells/data-clump.md

 ### Refactoring:

-- Extract Class (and additionally maybe there is possibility for Move Method)
+- Extract Class (and additionally, maybe there is the possibility for Move Method)
 - Introduce Parameter Object

 ##### Sources